The Menopause Clinic · Louisiana

 Sexual health is often left out of routine healthcare visits — even when women bring it up.
 Time constraints and limited follow-up can mean symptoms are minimized or left unresolved.

-We take a calm, medical, evidence-based approach — and we make space for the conversations that many women have been carrying alone.
+We take a calm, medical, evidence-based approach — and we make space for the conversations many women have been carrying alone.

 What women commonly experience